Panda Google Algorithm Impact: How To Know If Your Website Was Affected

 To identify if your site has been impacted by any of the Panda updates you will need two things:

 First, you’ll need to know which date the specific Panda update in mind has occurred.
 You can get these dates from a number of different places.
-I would recommend using the SEOmoz Algorithm Change History for an all-in-one source.
+Go here for a list of the top resources.

 And second, analytics (or webmaster tools) data for the website in question.